 This map on the boundary circle is the projectivization of an element of $SL(2,\R)$, i.e. a fractional linear transformation.
-Since its rotation number is irrational, in appropriately chosen coordinates it is an irrational rotation.
-It follows that the restrictions of blow-ups of elements of $H$ to this circle are rotations, since the centralizer of an irrational rotation consists of rotations.
-Therefore this group of restrictions, which is finitely generated because it is the image under a homomorphism of a finitely generated group, is abelian.
-Since since it admits no non-trivial homomorphisms to $\R$ it must be finite.
-We conclude there is a finite index subgroup $H'$ of $H$ whose restrictions to the boundary circle are all the identity.
-It follows that for any $h \in H'$ we have $Dh_x = I$ (since the projectivization of $Dh_x$ is the identity and $det(Dh_x) = 1$).
-We can then apply the Thurston stability theorem (\cite{thurston:stability}) to arrive at a contradiction to the assumption that there are no non-trivial homomorphisms from $H'$ to $\R.$ \end{proof}
+Since its rotation number is irrational it is an irrational rotation in appropriately chosen coordinates.
+It follows that the restrictions of blow-ups of elements of $H'$ to this circle are rotations, since the centralizer of an irrational rotation consists of rotations.
+Therefore this group of restrictions is abelian.
+It is finitely generated because it is the image under a homomorphism of a finitely generated group.
+Since it admits no non-trivial homomorphisms to $\R$ and is finitely generated it must be finite.
+We conclude there is a finite index subgroup $H''$ of $H'$ whose restrictions to the boundary circle are all the identity.
+In other words, the projectivization of $Dh_x$ is the identity for all $h \in H''$.
+Since there are no non-trivial homomorphisms from $H''$ to $\R$, $\det(Dh_x) =1$.
+The Thurston stability theorem (\cite{thurston:stability}) therefore produces a non-trivial homomorphisms from $H''$ to $\R$ and we have arrived at the desired contradiction. \end{proof}

-We now provide the proof of Corollary~(\ref{no actions}).
+We now provide the proof of Corollary~\ref{no actions}.

 {\bf Corollary~\ref{no actions}.} {\em If $\Sigma_g$ is the closed orientable surface of genus $g \ge 2$ then at least one of the following holds. \begin{enumerate} \item No finite index subgroup of $\mcg(\Sigma_g)$ acts faithfully on $S^2$ by area preserving diffeomorphisms. \item For all \ $1 \le k \le g-1$, there is an indicable finite index subgroup $\Gamma$ of the bounded mapping class group $\mcg(S_k,\partial S_k)$ where $S_k$ is the surface with genus $k$ and connected non-empty boundary. \end{enumerate} }